lindem/FirstContract/README.md

     // ...
     foo = contract(anotherObject.importantCall, anotherObject)(bar, baz);

-The only thing you must do is to provide the object the method belongs to as an additional parameter to the contract.
+The only thing you must do is **provide the object the method belongs to** as an additional parameter to the contract.

 > The reason of that is that anotherObject.importantCall is just the "name" under